 • You're earning €10,000+ and can't physically manage the volume of DMs and operations

-• You're brand new and want training wheels while you learn (but get the system first)
+• You're brand new and want training wheels while you learn — but get the system first

 The deeper issue with agency relationships is what they do to your long-term position.
 When you don't own your system, you can't replicate it.
 If the agency drops you, you're back to zero — no process, no playbook, no compounding knowledge.
 They keep the IP.
 You keep nothing.

 Creators who build their own system accumulate knowledge, data, and skills that compound.
 Every month they learn more.
-Every optimization they make stays with them.
+Every optimisation they make stays with them.
 They become harder to compete with.
 Creators in agency arrangements learn nothing — they're just the face attached to someone else's machine.

 "I was giving away €2,800 a month and had no idea what the agency was actually doing.
 When I left, I had to start from scratch.
 That was the wake-up call." — creator in our program, now €7k/mo independently